Pelagicore/softwarecontainer/README.md

 # Running

-You normally only want to run the pelagicontain-agent, which requires root privileges.
+You normally only want to run the softwarecontainer-agent, which requires root privileges.
 It will register itself onto the system bus, so no dbus magic is needed.
 Run it with `--help` to see runtime options.